prashijp/Capstone-Project/Airline_Sentiment_United.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after takeoff \nwheelsup JetBlueSoFly
+    ## [1]  thanks
-    ## [2] I hope so because I fly very often and would hate to change airlines
+    ## [2]  Thanks for taking care of that MR Happy customer
-    ## [3] flight  to Savannah GA
+    ## [3]  still no refund or word via DM Please resolve this issue as your Cancelled Flightled flight was useless to my assistants trip
-    ## [4] They werent on any flight they just came Late Flight Your JetBlue employee just informed us
+    ## [4]  Delayed due to lack of crew and now delayed again because theres a long line for deicing Still need to improve service united
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area amp seat
+    ## [5]  thanks  we filled it out Hows our luck with this Is it common

 ### Convert the corpus to lowercase